 For applicants who have been offered admission

-The DrPH Program typically hosts a Spring Visit Day in mid-March for those candidates who have been offered admission.
-There are also department and campus events held to inform prospective students of what they can expect as a graduate student at UC Berkeley.
+The DrPH Program typically hosts a Spring Visit Day in mid-March for those candidates who have been offered admission during the first round of offers.

 The UC Berkeley Graduate Division and the DrPH Program do not allow for deferred admission.
 We recommend that you update your CV, obtain at least one new letter of recommendation and reapply.

 Some applicants who are not admitted are encouraged to reapply the ensuing year to allow for additional coursework and/or relevant research experiences.